Bond graph: Simplifying

 These steps are shown more clearly in the examples below.

 Parallel power

 Parallel power is when power runs in parallel in a bond graph.
 An example of parallel power is shown below.

 Parallel power can be simplified, by recalling the relationship between effort and flow for 0 and 1-junctions.
-To solve parallel power you will first want to write down all of the equations for the junctions.
+To solve parallel power, one will first want to write down all of the equations for the junctions.
 For the example provided, the equations can be seen below.
 (Please make note of the number bond the effort/flow variable represents).